• Skip to primary navigation

 Puff pastry blueberry galette recipe.

-Make a puff pastry blueberry galette this summer - it's an easy summertime dessert treat.
+Make a puff pastry blueberry galette this summer, it's an easy and delicious dessert treat!
 Flaky, buttery puff pastry is filled with fresh blueberry filling and baked until golden and bubbly.

 A whole blueberry galette on a wooden cutting board.